0x35565/RoUnlock/README.md

-# RoUnlock
-RoUnlock is a free to use tool to remove the FPS lock on your roblox instance.
-Sets the lock to
+# RoUnlockRoUnlock is a free to use tool to remove the FPS lock on your roblox instance.

 # Why?
 as i was looking for alternatives to the axstins FPS unlocker i found the link: https://devforum.roblox.com/t/how-to-unlock-the-60-fps-cap-withwithout-software/2220352 it was better than axstins but, it was tedious and annoying to manually place the files inside of the roblox directory.
 So, being the good lad that i am i decided to make a script to automate that for us (: